 WooCommerce Menu Cart is another plugin that aims to refine the checkout process.

 The plugin adds a shopping cart button to your menu, making it super-accessible from any page on your website.

-6. WooCommerce Checkout Field Editor
+6. Checkout Field Editor

 We’ve already covered a few plugins that let you improve the default WooCommerce checkout process.
-If you want ultimate control over your checkout, though, WooCommerce Checkout Field Editor is the plugin for you.
+If you want ultimate control over your checkout, though, Checkout Field Editor is the plugin for you.
 It lets you customize every field displayed on the checkout screen.

 9. WooCommerce Currency Switcher

-The rise of online shopping means your humble eCommerce store could potentially cater to a truly global customer base.
+The rise of online shopping means your humble ecommerce store could potentially cater to a truly global customer base.
 However, before you get carried away dreaming of hordes of international customers, you must first deal with the practicalities.

 First and foremost, your website needs to be capable of currency conversion.
 After all, a shopper is unlikely to buy without seeing the product priced in their local currency first.

 Perhaps surprisingly, there seems to be a real lack of currency conversion plugins on the official repository.
 However, because this is super-useful and profit-boosting functionality, we’re making do with what’s available — this list really needs a plugin in this category.

 The WooCommerce Currency Switcher is the best free plugin for the job — although it has several obvious limitations.